 The principal will purchase additional adrenaline autoinjectors for general use.
 They will decide on the type or brand of adrenaline autoinjector that is purchased for general use.
-These will be stored in the sick bay and the school's portable first aid kit as required.
-A First Aid Plan for Anaphylaxis and emergency procedures are to be stored or posted with general use adrenaline injectors.
+These will be stored in the sick bay/first aid room and in the school's portable first aid kit as required.
+A First Aid Plan for Anaphylaxis and emergency procedures are to be stored or posted with general-use adrenaline injectors.
+The principal is responsible for ensuring that general-use autoinjectors are replaced at time of use or expiry, whichever is first.
+The expiry period is generally 12-18 months.

-The principal must complete the Annual Anaphylaxis Risk Management Checklist for Schools at the start of each year to monitor the school's compliance with Ministerial Order 706.
+The principal must complete the Annual Anaphylaxis Risk Management Checklist for Schools at the start of each year to monitor the school's compliance with Ministerial Order 706 and monitoring obligations as published and amended by the Department from time to time.